-Mr. Cameron's statement in full:
+Mr Cameron's statement in full:

 "Ninety-six people died as a result of a crush in the Leppings Lane terrace at the FA cup semi final between Liverpool and Nottingham Forest.
-There was a public inquiry at the time by Lord Justice Taylor, which found, and I quote, 'that the main cause of the disaster was a failure of police control'.
+There was a public enquiry at the time by Lord Justice Taylor, which found, and I quote, 'that the main cause of the disaster was a failure of police control'.

-"But the inquiry didn't have access to all the documents that have since become available, it didn't properly examine the response of the emergency services, it was followed by a deeply controversial inquest and by a media version of events that sought to blame the fans.
-As a result, the families have not heard the truth and they have not found justice, that is why the previous government, and in particular the Right Honorable Member for Leigh, was right to set up this panel.
+"But the enquiry didn't have access to all the documents that have since become available, it didn't properly examine the response of the emergency services, it was followed by a deeply controversial inquest and by a media version of events that sought to blame the fans.
+As a result, the families have not heard the truth and they have not found justice, that is why the previous government, and in particular the Right Honourable Member for Leigh, was right to set up this panel.

 "And it's why this government insisted that no stone should be left unturned and that all papers should be made available to the bishop of Liverpool and his team.
 Mr Speaker, in total over 45,000 pages of evidence have been reviewed.
-It was right that the families should see this report first and, as a result, the government and I have only have a limited amount of time to study the evidence so far – but it is already very clear that many of the reports findings are deeply distressing. there are three areas in particular.
+It was right that the families should see this Report first and, as a result, the government and I have only have a limited amount of time to study the evidence so far – but it is already very clear that many of the Reports findings are deeply distressing. there are three areas in particular.

 "The failure of the authorities to help protect people, the attempt to blame the fans and the doubt cast on the original coroners inquest, and I want to take each in turn.